openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

    value of ``True`` means that fast format is disabled.
 Details about this option can be found in the ``–nofmtdisk`` flag of the Storwize family and SVC command-line interface :command:`mkvdisk` command.

+..
+[9]
+   This option allows that the sum of all volume's provisioned capacity to be larger than the pool’s total capacity.
+The default value is 20.0, which means that the provisioned capacity can be 20 times of the total physical capacity.

 .. include:: ../../tables/cinder-storwize.rst